Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Introduction

-\textbf{Motivation.} Inspired to solve these challenging issues, we observe that simply leveraging a sparse set of real-world images leads to multi-view inconsistency and struggles to capture distractors due to limited scenes.
+\textbf{Motivation.} Inspired to solve these challenging issues, we observe that leveraging a sparse set of real-world images leads to multi-view inconsistency and struggles to capture distractors.
 In particular, we analyze how a sparse set of real-world images can fail to provide high-quality results in 3D novel view synthesis (Fig.~\ref{fig:motivation}).
-Furthermore, we note that simply leveraging positional gradients to mitigate sparsity in the Gaussian field leads to artifact issues in the rendering results.
+Furthermore, we note that merely leveraging positional gradients to mitigate sparsity leads to artifact issues in the rendering results.

-\textbf{Solution.} To address this dilemma, we introduce SaveWildGS, a framework that enables 3D novel view synthesis from a sparse set of real-world images with distractors.
+\textbf{Solution.} To address this dilemma, we introduce Difix3D-W, a framework that enables 3D novel view synthesis from a sparse set of real-world images with distractors.
 Specifically, we propose a reference-guided view refinement by utilizing a redesigned diffusion model to refine rendered views using a reference view and a transient mask.
-Moreover, to tackle sparsity in the Gaussian field we leverage generated pseudo-labels and amplify the Gaussians to construct a dense Gaussian field.
+Moreover, to tackle sparsity in the Gaussian field, we amplify Gaussians in the sparse regions to construct a dense Gaussian field.
 We also employ low-rank adaptation (LoRA) and the score distillation sampling (SDS) loss to prevent model collapse and maintain geometric consistency.
-Extensive experiments on various scenarios (\eg, NeRF On-the-go~\cite{ren2024nerf}, Photo Tourism~\cite{snavely2006photo}, LLFF~\cite{mildenhall2021nerf}) demonstrate that SaveWildGS outperforms existing methods.
+Extensive experiments on various scenarios (\eg, NeRF On-the-go~\cite{ren2024nerf}, Photo Tourism~\cite{snavely2006photo}, LLFF~\cite{mildenhall2021nerf}) demonstrate that Difix3D-W outperforms existing methods.